 Religious Education is at the heart of our Curriculum.
 It is rooted in three aspects: teaching, worship and moral values.

-At Notre Dame we aim to motivate and challenge each pupil to reach her potential.
-Our work is be based on the National Curriculum, the Core and the Foundation Subjects.
+At Notre Dame we aim to motivate and challenge each pupil to reach her potential and to be ready to move onto her next stage of education.
+Our work is based on the National Curriculum, the Core and the Foundation Subjects.

 At Notre Dame we aim to motivate and challenge each pupil to reach her potential.